What Are The Best Clippers For A Shih Tzu

 You’ll find 2 types of teeth on dog clippers – fine tooth blades or skip tooth blades.

-The fine tooth blades are best used for dogs with a fine coat so is perfect for a Shih Tzu.
+The fine tooth blades are best used for dogs with a fine coat so are perfect for a Shih Tzu.
 This type of blade provides a smooth even looking finish.
-It’s important to note here that these blades will only work on a fine coat that has been well groomed and brushed through to remove any knots or tangles.
-If your dog has matted clumps of hair you’ll be better using a skip tooth blade.
+It’s important to note here that these blades will only work on a fine coat that has been well-groomed and brushed through to remove any knots or tangles.
+If your dog has matted clumps of hair you’ll be better off using a skip tooth blade.

 You’ll know if your blade is a fine tooth blade as there will be an “F” before the number (representing the length of the cut) on the blade.